yigitsever/gradecoin-site/content/block_docs.md

 hash: String
 ```

+## Coinbase
+The proposer of the block is identified by the first transaction in the `transaction_list`.
+This transaction is called the *coinbase* and will get awarded the block mining reward for their work.

+> Place one of your own transactions as the first item in `transaction_list`

 # Mining
 The _mining_ process for the hash involves;
 - Creating a temporary JSON object with `transaction_list`, `timestamp` and `nonce` values